gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 described.
 The simulator object provides access to some generally used data, most of which is owned by the runner object.

+## Using the modular simulator
+GROMACS will automatically use the modular simulator for the velocity verlet integrator (`integrator = md-vv`), if the functionality chosen in the other input parameters is implemented in the new framework.
+Currently, this includes NVE simulations only.

+To disable the modular simulator for cases defaulting to the new framework, the environment variable `GMX_DISABLE_MODULAR_SIMULATOR=ON` can be set.
+To use the new framework also for `integrator=md` (where the functionality is implemented), the environment variable `GMX_USE_MODULAR_SIMULATOR=ON` can be set to override legacy default.

 ## Legacy implementation

 In the legacy implementation, the simulator consisted of a number of